-State of World Population Report: My Body Is My Own (2021) - "An important part of achieving full equality under the law is the ability of LGBTI individuals to form unions with the same legal standing as that of opposite sex unions: "The United Nations and
+State of World Population Report: My Body Is My Own (2021) - "An important part of achieving full equality under the law is the ability of LGBTI individuals to form unions with the same legal standing as that of opposite sex unions: "The United Nations and regional human rights bodies... have urged States to provide legal recognition of same- sex couples and their children and ensure that same-sex couples are not discriminated against compared to different-sex couples...
+It is up to the State to determine the form of recognition, but whatever form is chosen, there should be no difference in treatment between same-sex and different-sex couples" (United Nations, 2016).
+This recognition is far from being achieved throughout the world."47

-Observance of International Day Against Homophobia, Transphobia and Biphobia

-(2021) - "As violence against transgender people surges and states pass anti-trans legislation - including bans on gender-affirming medical care such as hormone therapy and surgery - marking the day as one that brings attention to the discrimination the LGBTQI (lesbian, gay, bisexual, queer, intersex) community faces is as urgent as ever.[...]
+Observance of International Day Against Homophobia, Transphobia and Biphobia (2021) - "As violence against transgender people surges and states pass anti-trans legislation - including bans on gender-affirming medical c e such as hormone therapy and surgery - marking the day as one that brings attention to the discrimination the LGBTQI (lesbian, gay, bisexual, queer, intersex) community faces is as urgent as ever. [...]
 UNFPA works to ensure sexual and reproductive rights and choices for all, irrespective of sexual and gender orientation, identity, expression or characteristics.
-Human dignity is a right that should be denied to no one."30
+Human dignity is a right that should be denied to no one."48